leifbr/f5certlabs/docs/class2/module04/lab5.rst

 *Q2.
 What are the status of* **www\_pool** *and* **www\_vs**? *Can you access the web site?*

-Let’s simulate a failure.
+Let's simulate a failure.
 Open a new browser tab to **https://10.1.1.252:10000** this will bring you to **Webmin** on the back-end server::